4DModeller/4DM_Hackathon/_pages/frontpage.md

 Secure your spot in this pioneering community that revolutionizes spatio-temporal modeling.
 Register now for our first hackathon, coinciding with the Svalbard Science Forum meeting in November 2023.
 Unleash the potential of FDMR and address Svalbard's pressing research questions.

+While this hackathon is focused on improving spatio-temporal statistical modeling of Svalbard related data, we also welcome applicants with wider research interests within a spatio-temporal modelling context.
+Please ensure to specify a personal project idea using 4DM if you want to work outside the Svalbard scope.

 Workshop Details:

 📅Date: 2-3 November 2023 <br/>